- Special Features of The Programme

 Academic Fees for BAJMC

-• Students having higher percentage throughout career will be eligible for higher scholarship.
+- Students having higher percentage throughout career will be eligible for scholarship

-• Students are required to maintain consistency in percentage to continue with the scholarship.
+- Students are required to maintain consistency in percentage to avail scholarship.

 Lodging & Boarding expenses (Subject to revision every year)

 Installments 1stInstallment 2ndInstallment 3rdInstallment 4thInstallment 5thInstallment 6thInstallment Due Date 15thJune 2022 15thDec 2022 15thJune 2023 15thDec 2023 15thJune 2024 15thDec 2024 Lodging (A/C Accommodation) Rs.
 35,200.00 Rs.
 35,200.00 Rs.
 35,200.00 Rs.
 35,200.00 Rs.
 35,200.00 Rs.
 35,200.00 Boarding Rs.
 36,000 Rs.
 36,000 Rs.
 36,000 Rs.
 36,000 Rs.
 36,000 Rs.
 36,000 Laundry Rs.
 3,000 Rs.
 3,000 Rs.
 3,000 Rs.
 3,000 Rs.
 3,000 Rs.
 3,000 Total Charges Rs.
 74,200.00 Rs.
 74,200.00 Rs.
 74,200.00 Rs.
 74,200.00 Rs.
 74,200.00 Rs.
 74,200.00